-Whooping cough can lead to pneumonia occasionally in older children and adults.
+Whooping cough can occasionally lead to pneumonia in older children and adults.

-Whooping cough does not cause long term lung damage.
+Whooping cough does NOT cause long term lung damage.

 This is where many published figures are misleading and may lead you to believe that whooping cough has a high rate of complications.
 Because whooping cough goes unrecognised much of the time official figures tend to exaggerate the severity and underestimate the incidence (the number of cases).

 In my published study of 500 consecutive cases in an English village over 20 years, only 1 in 100 developed significant complications such as pneumonia.
 NHS website page on pneumonia

 Very young babies can die of whooping cough (1 in 100 approximately in developed countries with state of the art care).

 The worst complication is death.
 This is rare except in young babies for whom it is a more exhausting illness than some can stand.
 In babies it can lead to pulmonary hypertension, respiratory failure, convulsions and coma from encephalopathy in addition to pneumonia.